richtastic/ff/src/voronoi/wiki/index.md

 **KEY NOTES:**
 <br/>
-- if two of (A,B,C) are zero and one is non-zero (A=0,B=0,C=#) &rarr; equation is inconsistent, no solution (equal parabola above other parabola)
+- If two of (A,B,C) are zero and one is non-zero (A=0,B=0,C=#) &rarr; equation is inconsistent, no solution (equal parabolas, one above other)
-- if all of (A,B,C) are zero &rarr; parabolas are identical, infinite solutions
+- If all of (A,B,C) are zero &rarr; parabolas are identical, infinite solutions
-- if A equals 0 &rarr; parabolas are identical up to shift, single point intersection: Bx + C = 0, solve linear equation
+- If A equals 0 &rarr; parabolas are identical up to shift, single point intersection: Bx + C = 0, solve linear equation
-- if sqrt interrior (discriminant) equals 0 &rarr; single intersection, repeated ('thinner' parabola above other parabola)
+- If sqrt interrior (discriminant) equals 0 &rarr; single intersection, repeated ('thinner' parabola above other parabola)
-- if sqrt interrior (discriminant) less-than zero &rarr; imaginary solutions, no intersection
+- If sqrt interrior (discriminant) less-than zero &rarr; imaginary solutions, no intersection
-- else &rarr; 2 unique solutions, solve quadratic equation
+- Else &rarr; 2 unique solutions, solve quadratic equation

 *If A parabola is infinitely thin (focus.y=directrix.y) it is a vertical line &rarr; intersection(s) possibly exists at (focus.x,---)*